Bertrand256/dash-masternode-tool/doc/deterministic-mn-migration.md

   correct.
 Verification of this in DMT:
   ![Prerequisites](img/dmn/address-bip32path-verification.png)
-- Close all other programs that could communicate with the same hardware wallet device which you use in DMT (eg. Trezor online wallet).
+- Close all other programs that could communicate with the same hardware wallet device which you use in DMT (e.g. Trezor online wallet).
 Two (or more) programs communicating with the same device simultaneously can interfere with each other's communication in such a way that they may receive incorrect results.